appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 SELECT DISTINCT country FROM users;
 ```

-This query retrieves only unique country values from the "users" table and is used to generate the options for the Select widget dynamically.
+This query retrieves only unique country values from the "users" table and is used to generate the options for the Multiselect widget dynamically.

 2. Next, lets use JavaScript to **transform the data** by adding it to the **Options** property.